-

 Small-scale production units are decentralised and sell their output to the public networks – as a rule, distribution networks.
 They can operate under general remuneration (merchant) or guaranteed remuneration schemes.
 A simpler licensing regime applies to these plants, due to their small installed and injection capacity.

-On its turn, business may recourse to an interconnected set of electricity wires distributing energy in a given location, typically owned by private parties outside existing public network concession agreements.
+In turn, businesses may recourse to an interconnected set of electricity wires distributing energy in a given location, typically owned by private parties outside existing public network concession agreements.

 Microgrids may be developed within a confined area by owners and users of a self-consumption plant.
 The operator of the closed distribution network has the same duties as the distribution grid operator, in particular to ensure access of energy suppliers to the grid.
 It is free to set the closed network use tariffs.